Central Bank: Empowering Economic Stability through Central Control

 Imagine a scenario where politicians have the power to dictate monetary policy.
 They might prioritize short-term gains over long-term stability, leading to inflation, economic instability, and even hyperinflation in extreme cases.

-Central bank independence acts as a against such risks, allowing monetary policymakers to focus on the greater good of the economy rather than short-term political gains.
+Central bank independence acts as a safeguard against such risks, allowing monetary policymakers to focus on the greater good of the economy rather than short-term political gains.
 This independence instills confidence in the financial markets and ensures that central banks can act swiftly and decisively when needed.

 In Canada, the Bank of Canada operates independently from the government, with a mandate to promote the economic and financial welfare of Canadians.
 This separation of powers is crucial in maintaining the credibility and effectiveness of monetary policy.